-On March 4, 2021, we granted our Chief Legal Officer an option to purchase 325,000 shares of our common stock as an inducement to employment in accordance with Nasdaq Listing Rule 5635(c)(4).
-No underwriters were involved in the foregoing issuance of securities.
-The securities were issued pursuant to Section 4(a)(2) under the Securities Act of 1933, as amended, relating to transactions by an issuer not involving any public offering.
-The recipient either received adequate information about us or had access, through other relationships, to such information.
-The stock option is scheduled to become exercisable as to one-fourth of the shares underlying the option on each anniversary of our Chief Legal Officer's start date, subject to the recipient's continued service.
-The option has an exercise price of \$8.52 per share.
+On July 1, 2021, we granted a new employee an option to purchase 235,000 shares of our common stock as an inducement to employment in accordance with Nasdaq Listing Rule 5635(c)(4).
+The stock option is scheduled to become exercisable as to one-fourth of the shares underlying the option on each anniversary of the new employee's start date, subject to the recipient's continued service.
+The option has an exercise price of \$3.77 per share.